Obstacker/juice-docs-v2/docs/user/legal/Juicebox/guiding-principals.md

 (h) Other Activities.
 Each Member acknowledges and agrees that in addition to transactions specifically contemplated by this Agreement, and subject to applicable law, the Members, the DAO, and their respective Affiliates and Representatives are each hereby authorized to obtain property or obtain services from, to provide property or provide services to, or otherwise enter into any transaction with any Member, or any Affiliate or Representative of any of the foregoing Persons.

-#### Withdrawal Rights; Compulsory Withdrawal.
+#### 6. Withdrawal Rights; Compulsory Withdrawal.

 (a) Limited Right to Withdraw.
 A Member may withdraw at any time by transferring its Tokens to a third party.
 Such withdrawal shall be facilitated and executed, in part, using one or more smart contracts and shall be effective as of the date of transfer.
 Any withdrawal is irrevocable.

 (b) Compulsory Withdrawal.
 Not in limitation of Section 6(a), the Members acting by vote via the Dapp may cause a Member to be compulsorily withdrawn from the DAO to the extent that such Members, in their reasonable discretion, determine it to be necessary, desirable, or appropriate, including, without limitation, to comply with applicable law or regulations, or to avoid a material adverse effect on the DAO or the other Members.
 For the avoidance of doubt–the Member proposed to be compulsorily withdrawn shall be entitled to vote with respect to any vote of the Members regarding such compulsory withdrawal.

 (c) Emergency Immediate Compulsory Withdrawal For Cause.
-Not in limitation of Section 6(a), 6(b), any Member, in their reasonable discretion, determine it to be necessary, desirable, or appropriate, including, without limitation, to comply with applicable law or regulations, or to avoid a material adverse effect on the DAO or the other Members
+Not in limitation of Section 6(a), 6(b), any Member, in their reasonable discretion, determine it to be necessary, desirable, or appropriate, including, without limitation, to comply with applicable law or regulations, or to avoid a material adverse effect on the DAO or the other Members.

-#### Fees and Expenses.
+#### 7. Fees and Expenses.

 (a) Organizational Expenses.
 The DAO shall bear all of its organizational expenses and costs, and may amortize these expenses for accounting and/or tax purposes.